golang

 Build Production-Ready Event-Driven Microservices with Go, NATS JetStream, and OpenTelemetry

-Learn to build production-ready event-driven microservices with Go, NATS JetStream & OpenTelemetry.
-Complete tutorial with concurrency patterns & deployment.
+Learn to build scalable event-driven microservices with Go, NATS JetStream, and OpenTelemetry.
+Complete guide with production-ready patterns and observability.